pylayers/pylayers/doc/notebook/1-GIS/Multisubsegments.rst

     import matplotlib.pyplot as plt
     %matplotlib inline

 .. parsed-literal::

     WARNING:traits.has_traits:DEPRECATED: traits.has_traits.wrapped_class, 'the 'implements' class advisor has been deprecated.
 Use the 'provides' class decorator.

-This section presents a simple Ray Tracing simulation with different material properties of a subsegment separating 2 rooms.
+Let start by loading a simple layout with 2 single rooms.
+The multi subsegment appears in the middle with the red vertical lines.
+Each subsegment is materialized by a segment.

 .. code:: python